noaione/yuusha-shoukan-ln/sources/v06/chapter2.md

 are also being destroyed one after another.
 Feeling the battle intensifying, Megiddo brandished their blazing arm.

 [Even that Shalltear got quite the spectacular battle over there!
-Ahh, d*mn it!
+Ahh, damn it!
 I’m envious!
 Is there no one with a spine over here?!]

 “Don’t provoke them, Megiddo!
 We’re already at a—Mhmm?!”